What Is The Color Of Astatine

 Although directly observing astatine is impossible for most of us, we can still appreciate and understand its unique properties.
 Here are some tips and expert advice for anyone interested in learning more about astatine and related fields:

-1. Embrace Theoretical Chemistry: Since direct experimentation with astatine is limited, theoretical chemistry plays a crucial role.
+1. Embrace Theoretical Chemistry: Since direct experimentation with astatine is limited, theoretical chemistry makes a real difference.
 Dive into resources that explain quantum mechanics, relativistic effects, and computational chemistry.
 Understanding these concepts is essential for grasping the basis of color predictions for astatine.
 Learn about the Schrödinger equation and how it describes the behavior of electrons in atoms and molecules.
-Explore different computational methods, such as DFT and Hartree-Fock, and understand their strengths and limitations.
+Explore different computational methods, such as DFT and Hartree-Fock, and understand their strengths and limitations Which is the point..

 2. Study the Halogen Group: Astatine's properties are often extrapolated from trends observed in other halogens.
 Familiarize yourself with the properties of fluorine, chlorine, bromine, and iodine.
 Note how their physical and chemical properties change as you move down the group.
 Pay attention to trends in electronegativity, ionization energy, atomic radius, and metallic character.
 This knowledge will provide a valuable framework for understanding astatine's predicted behavior.